Day one – Faithful Consumption

 If you’re looking to ensure the environment is protected in the production of the product you’re gifting, look to certifications like the Global Organic Cotton Standard (GOTS).
 GOTS is the leading textile processing standard for organic fibres, which considers both environmental and social criteria, through the entire textile supply chain.
 Nat Duchesne would be happy to hear that you can even reduce your plastic use, whilst also choosing GOTS certified cotton by nabbing some reusable food wraps from Honeybee Wraps.

 These and other certifications are considered in our grading for the Baptist World Aid Ethical Fashion Guide, which is a helpful addition to your ethical approach this Christmas.

-Libby Sanders is Baptist World Aid’s Corporate Advocacy Lead and heads up the team responsible for creating our Ethical Fashion Guide and Ethical Fashion Report.
+Libby Sanders is Baptist World Aid’s former Corporate Advocacy Lead and headed up the team responsible for creating our Ethical Fashion Guide and Ethical Fashion Report.

 Day five – What our children need more than a consumerist Christmas…

 Have you noticed that people can go a bit crazy about Christmas when they have kids… please tell me I’m not the only parent who has experienced this?!
 Tinsel-time fuels some deep, primal urge to prove that we are good, fun-loving, generous parents, propelling us to the shops to purchase parcels and packaging.

 The fact that parenting is the most important job we’ve ever done (and the one we’re least qualified for) creates fertile conditions for insecurity that leave us open to the sway of the most highly paid of all psychologists – advertisers.

 Our consumerist society only works if we are all kept in a state of discontent, with a flourishing fear of scarcity.
 As Christians though, we know a God of abundance, and Jesus counselled us to live with contentment.
 As Christian parents then, we are at odds with our society in this, and it’s particularly apparent at Christmas.